 WGU’s mission is to “improve quality and expand access to post-secondary educational opportunities by providing a means for individuals to learn independent of time or place.”

 WGU is divided into four colleges, each of which offers both bachelor’s and master’s degree.
 The four colleges are: College of Business, Teachers College, College of Information Technology, and College of Health Professions.

-Teachers College, which has more than 10,500 students nationwide, offers bachelor’s degree programs in nine areas of specialization, such as the following:
+Teachers College, which has more than 10,500 students nationwide, offers several bachelor’s degree programs, including:

-Teachers College also offers post-baccalaureate and master’s degree programs in 22 different fields, including:
+Teachers College also offers a wide array of post-baccalaureate and master’s degree programs, including:

 Full-time tuition in WGU’s College of Education is a very affordable $2,890 per six-month term (15 credits).

 Western Governors University is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).
 The College of Education is accredited by National Council for the Accreditation of Teacher Education (NCATE).